-Plantar Fasciitis and Heel Spurs The Biggest Mistake
+Plantar Fasciitis and Heel Spurs: The Biggest Mistake

-author avatar Dr. Eric Berg 09/11/2023
+author avatar Dr. Eric Berg 10/03/2024

 The Causes and Symptoms of Plantar Fasciitis

-The main cause of plantar fasciitis is strain injury, causing micro-tears to the ligament as it attaches to the heel bone or other areas of tightness on its path across the bottom of the foot.
-A sudden increase in weight-bearing activities like running can trigger symptoms, but so too can less strenuous actions if repeated enough times without proper rest.
+The leading cause of plantar fasciitis is strain injury, causing micro-tears to the ligament as it attaches to the heel bone or other areas of tightness on its path across the bottom of the foot.

 Interestingly, some individuals may be more prone to developing this condition due to lifestyle habits or physiological characteristics such as flat feet or high arches.
-The typical symptom for those suffering from plantar fasciitis is intense stabbing pain near their heels, usually after a long rest.

 Role Of The Plantar Fascia In Foot Pain

-In understanding why this condition causes such discomfort, we need to look no further than our anatomy: The plantar fascia acts like a bowstring that supports our arch's curve and absorbs shock when we walk.
+The plantar fascia acts like a bowstring that supports our arch's curve and absorbs shock when we walk.

 Microtrauma in Plantar Fasciitis